RetroPie/RetroPie-Docs/docs/Arcade.md

 To sum up, for best results:

-* use a full ROM reference set;
+* use a full ROM set;
-* use the reference set version that matches [the emulator you're using](#step-1-choose-your-arcade-emulators).
+* use the ROM set version that matches [the emulator you're using](#step-1-choose-your-arcade-emulators).

 ## Step 3: Transfer ROMs to Raspberry Pi

-You can transfer ROMs in [multiple ways](Transferring-Roms).
-If you downloaded a reference set zip file, extract the zip, then copy the contents of the `roms` folder to `/home/pi/RetroPie/roms/arcade` on your Raspberry Pi.
+Follow the guide on Transferring ROMs [HERE](Transferring-Roms).

-After transferring your ROMs, restart RetroPie.
-The games will appear in the Arcade section.
+Unlike some other system, arcade games should be zipped, if you extract them, they won't work.

 ## Further Reading